Skip to main content

 Spider mites Tetranychus urticae (two-spotted spider mite, most common); also broad mite (Polyphagotarsonemus latus), russet mite (Eriophyidae)

-Moderate Pest Jul–Sep Peak window months: Jul, Aug, Sep.
+Moderate Pest Jul–Aug Peak window months: Jul, Aug.

 Spider mites are tiny arachnids (1/50 inch) that feed on the undersides of leaves, producing characteristic silver-yellow stippling.
 Heavy populations produce visible webbing that interferes with pesticide coverage.
 They thrive in hot dry weather and drought-stressed plants.
 The two-spotted spider mite feeds on more than 180 cultivated plant species.